-Collection includes manuscripts, chapbooks, reviews, interviews, proofs and copies of books.
+The collection includes manuscripts, chapbooks, reviews, interviews, proofs and copies of books.
 Some are signed; many are published by Black Sparrow Press of Los Angeles.
-Much of the correspondence and manuscripts.
-Some correspondence is to Martin from Tony Weinberger, who has published and unpublished material in this collection.
-Also present are little magazines, recordings of Wakoski's readings, broadsides, postcards, and posters; many signed by her.
+Much of the correspondence and manuscripts are from Wakoski to John Martin of Black Sparrow Press.
+Some correspondence is to Martin from Tony Weinberger, a selection of whose published and unpublished material is also included in this collection.
+Also present are Little magazines, recordings of Wakoski's readings, broadsides, postcards, and posters--many signed by the author.

 The addendum to the collection, added in 2013, contains primarily correspondence between Wakoski and various authors, intellectuals, editors and fans, a bulk of it between the years of 1960-1975.
 Also included in the addendum is later work, loose and unpublished poetry, collaborative works, and later works found in chapbooks and small journals from 1965-1975.